What is Segmented Market Theory?

 Explanation

 Segmented market theory suggests that long-term and short-term interest rates are completely unrelated to each other because both have different sets of investors.
-As such, the yield curves are prepared based on the demand and supply within each category of debt security maturities, which indicates that the yield for one category can’t be used to forecast the yield for another category.
+The preparation of yield curves is based on the demand and supply within each category of debt security maturities, indicating that one category cannot use another category to forecast the yield.

 Example of Segmented Market Theory

-Let us take the example of 5-year, 10-year, and 30-year US Treasury bond rates that have been plotted in the chart below.
+Let us take the example of 5-year, 10-year, and 30-year US Treasury bond rates plotted in the chart below.
 On comparing the different yield curves, it can be seen that usually, there is a gap between the yields of the different debt categories.
-However, the size of the gap varies quite a bit over some time.
+However, the size of the gap varies quite a bit over time.
 In other words, the spread between a 5-year and a 10-year bond or between a 10-year and a 30-year bond doesn’t remain constant over time.
 Hence, it might be wrong to predict the interest rates of one set of debt securities with a certain maturity period with the help of another set of debt securities with a different maturity period.
-This is because each debt category follows completely different demand and supply dynamics per segmented market theory.
+Each debt category follows different demand and supply dynamics per segmented market theory.

 Source: FRED